iotashan/TiTouchImageView/README.md

 ### scrollTo(x, y)

-Scrolls the view to the point specified.
+Scrolls the view to the point specified as a float.

 ### getCurrentZoom()